sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 *DHCP*: Updating DHCP config requires the following steps:
 - Pushing `minigraph.xml` to the device that contains the new ACL interfaces
-- Generating `dhcp_servers` JSON configs from the `minigraph.xml`, and saving it a temporary file
+- Generating `dhcp_servers` JSON configs from the `minigraph.xml`, and saving it as a temporary file
 - Executing `sudo sonic-cfggen -j /tmp/dhcp.json --write-to-db`
 - Restart `dhcp_relay` service

 We have explored [SONiC CLI commands](https://github.com/Azure/sonic-utilities/blob/master/doc/Command-Reference.md) to make configuration changes.
 These CLI commands result in updates to the ConfigDB which are corresponding to the CLI command executed.
 For example, the config `vlan add 10` will create a new row in the VLAN table of the ConfigDB.
-But relying on the CLI commands to do partial update is also not feasable as there is no standard way of showing the config after the update.
+But relying on the CLI commands to do partial update is also not feasible as there is no standard way of showing the config after the update.
 Setting up a different update mechanism for each part of the config is very time consuming and ineffecient.

 The other challenge to updating a switch is recoverability via rollback.
-Rollback needs to be hitless/non-disruptive e.g. if reverting ACL updates DHCP should not be affected.
+Rollback needs to be with minimum-disruption e.g. if reverting ACL updates DHCP should not be affected.
 Currently SONiC has a couple of operations that can be candidates for rollback `config load` and `config reload`.

 *config reload <config_db.json>* : This command clears all the contents of the ConfigDB and loads the contents of config_db.json into the ConfigDB.
 After that all the Docker containers  and Linux services are restarted to establish the user specified configuration state in the config_db.json file.